 Hot weather, salt water, humidity, chlorine and vacation travel all take their toll on our skin during the summer months.
-As a celebrity esthetician, here’s some of my favorite summer skin care tips and solutions for keeping your skin safe and beautiful all summer long.
+As a celebrity esthetician, here are some of my favorite summer skin tips and solutions for keeping your skin safe and beautiful all summer long.

 It’s not about the SPF number, it’s how often and how much you re-apply your sunscreen:

 People are always asking me which SPF number should they use.
 The truth is, an SPF 30 only offers 4% more protection than an SPF 15.
 You would have thought it was double the protection, right?
 As you get up in the higher numbers (SPF 45, 50, 70 +) that percentage comes down, but you’re also exposing your skin to more chemicals which might result in a negative reaction on the skin.
 The key to protecting your skin in the sun is to re-apply your sunscreen generously at least every two hours.
 A little dab won’t do ya…you need to slather it on.
 For sensitive skins, trying using an all-mineral, chemical-free sunblock like the new Renée Rouleau Age Defense Moisturizer SPF 30.

 Wear UV-protective clothing.
 Companies make special clothing that can block 97% of the UVA/UVB rays–far more than a regular t-shirt.
 Whenever I’ll be out in the sun for long periods of time, I always throw on one of these shirts with my big floppy hat.
 It makes it easy to stay safe in the sun without even having to apply sunblock to my upper body.